mga-odoo/odoobooks/docs/sales/set_default_terms_and_conditions.rst

 conditions.

-.. tip:: The payment terms will be added automatically at the end of every quotation as a part of the terms and conditions.
+.. tip:: The payment terms will be added automatically at the end of every quotation as a part of the terms and conditions in the printed quotation if any.

-.. |image0| image:: 03/media/image2.png
+.. |image0| image:: static/set_default_terms_and_condition/media/image3.png
    :width: 6.5in
    :height: 2.52778in
-.. |image1| image:: 03/media/image4.png
+.. |image1| image:: static/set_default_terms_and_condition/media/image4.png
    :width: 6.5in
    :height: 2.875in